pact-foundation/docs.pact.io/website/blog/2022-05-04-pact-open-source-update-may-2022.md

 We are pleased to announced initial support for testing gRPC interactions via [plugins](https://github.com/pact-foundation/pact-specification/issues/83) has been added to Pact-JVM (for Junit5) and Pact-Rust including the shared core, enabling distribution to other client libraries.

-We have released an official [Pactflow Protobuf / gRPC plugin](https://github.com/pactflow/pact-protobuf-plugin) for Pact.
+We have released an official [PactFlow Protobuf / gRPC plugin](https://github.com/pactflow/pact-protobuf-plugin) for Pact.

 Join the [Developer Preview Program](https://github.com/pactflow/roadmap#developer-preview-programs) for updates, or chat to us in [#protobufs](https://pact-foundation.slack.com/archives/CEQBDD5U4).